Sumner1185/GradTechTest/README.md

 * Takes an array with one string splits at '/' and returns title as string
 * Takes an array with one string splits at '/' and returns title as string and data as array
 * Takes array with two strings and returns object with title: and data:
+* Takes array with two strings and returns object with title: and grouped data:
+* Takes array with same parent and return data with mutiple elements
 * Takes multiple strings and returns multiple objects
 * Raises error if data is not given as array